suatakbulut/Kaggle_Real_Or_Not/README.md

   - build and compare a random forest classifier and a gradient boost classifier with default parameters
   - optimize the classifiers' hyper-parameters and then compare them.

 As a result, I will have 12 folders.
-For instance in the first one I will be using stemming, count vectorization and un-optimazed random forest model.
+For instance in the first one I will be using stemming, count vectorization and random forest model.